 School of Medicine Students

+Participation in the Washington University School of Medicine Student Health Service is required for all full-time medical students on the Medical Campus.
+Medical students are not covered under United Healthcare Global.
 Washington University School of Medicine Student Health Services does not provide coverage for students or eligible dependents when traveling outside of the United States.
-The School of Medicine requires that students carry a minimum of $100,000 medical insurance coverage plus adequate personal and travel safety assistance purchased through GeoBlue Students.
-Read additional travel information on the WUSM Student & Health Occupations website.
+The School of Medicine requires that students carry a minimum of $100,000 medical insurance coverage plus adequate personal and travel safety assistance.
+Sufficient coverage can be purchased through GeoBlue Students